FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Hyperspace-Module.md

    - `vision` is the sensor level.
 - `bool :DoorsFunction()`
    - Do the doors work or not
-- ~~`CrewMember* :FindCrew(const CrewBlueprint *bp)`~~ Not currently available, might choose never to make available because it might be better to lookup crew by name or something rather than their full CrewBlueprint
+- ~~`CrewMember* :FindCrew(CrewBlueprint *bp)`~~ Not currently available, might choose never to make available because it might be better to lookup crew by name or something rather than their full CrewBlueprint
 - `bool :ForceDecreaseSystemPower(int systemId)`
 - `CrewMember* :GetCrewmember(int slot, bool present)`
 - `int :GetDodgeFactor()`